-EXAMPLE
+👼 EXAMPLE

-A campaign volunteer, who also operates a printing business, prints 100 flyers and
+A campaign volunteer, who also operates a printing business, prints 100 flyers and gives them to a candidate at no cost.
+The flyers would be considered a gift.

 Gifts given in a private capacity

 Gifts made in a private capacity for an individual's personal use are not gifts for electoral purposes.
 However, should any part of the gift be used for an electoral purpose, that part will be considered a gift.